- I have tried everything: pellets, poison grain, gas canisters, sonic emitters, and vibrators. Nothing has worked. What am I doing wrong?

 Can you tell how big the mole or gopher is by the size of the mound?

 No. As moles and gophers dig, the excavated dirt must be dumped somewhere above ground.
 Large mounds indicate that the animal is digging deep tunnels and a sophisticated system.

 Regarding gopher mounds, it is more important to pay attention to the diameter of a tunnel rather than the size of the mound.
 Generally, larger gophers live in larger tunnels.
-If I find a small tunnel close to an obviously larger tunnel, I suspect there might be two gophers living in two separate systems.
+If I find a small tunnel close to an obviously larger tunnel, I suspect there are two gophers living in two separate systems close, but sharing the same tunnels.
 However, it is possible for a young gopher to move into an abandoned tunnel system previously controlled by a large adult male.
-When that happens, it takes a little more investigation, but we catch him eventually.
+When that happens, it may be necessary to switch to a small trap.
+I could be a juvenile gopher has taken over and abandoned adult male tunnel system.
+It takes a little more investigation, but you’ll catch it eventually.

 How can I tell how many gophers and/or moles I have on my property?

 Population densities for moles are estimated to average 2 per acre in woodlands and higher in residential areas.
 Densities for gophers can reach 60-70 per acre depending upon soil conditions and food supply.